chef/monitoring-integration-automate/data-dog/DataDog-Dashboard-Setup-and-Configuration.md

 ## Steps to create a new dashboard

 * Login to https://app.datadoghq.com/ with your credentials.

-* On the left hand side, click on Dashboards --> New Dashboard.
+* On the left-hand side, select Dashboards --> New Dashboard.
 You will be directed to a new Dashboard screen.

-* Here, key in a name for Dashboard Name and select the "New Timeboard" and then click on "New Dashboard".
+* Here, key in a name for Dashboard Name, select "New Timeboard," then select "New Dashboard".

-* On the dashboard screen, first create template variables with which you want to tag your components.
+* On the dashboard screen, first, create template variables with which you want to tag your components.
 A basic example can be:

 ![Creating templates](Images/Template_variables.png)

 Once done appending your changes, select **Save**.

-*  Add widgets, select "Timeseries" widget (or your desired widget) and then key in the following parameters in the widget:
+* Add widgets, select the "Timeseries" widget (or your desired widget), and then key in the following parameters in the widget:

     * Select your visualization --> Timeseries

     * Graph your data

         * Metrics --> key in your metrics name; from --> key in tag values you want to filter your view with; select from "avg by"/"max by"/"min by"/"sum by" --> select the relevant filter for your selection

         * Selection of environment, tags

         * Logic: Arithmetic to be applied

     * Set display preferences:

         * Show --> Global Time

         * Duration of time for data to be shown

     * Key in a title for your widget

     * Once done, select **Save**.

 ![Creating a Widget](Images/Creating_widget.png)